Manage volume storage

 ID: vol_grnoq5796wwj0dkv Name: my_volume_name App: my-app-name Region: yyz Zone: 511d Size GB: 3 Encrypted: true Created at: 12 Oct 23 18:57 UTC

-(Optional) Attach the volume to a new Machine by cloning with
+to create a new Machine that picks up the unattached volume, or attach the volume to a new Machine by cloning with the following command:

 For options, refer to the fly volumes fork

-docs or run fly vol fork -h
+docs or run fly volumes fork --help

 .